rgl/my-macos-ansible-playbooks/README.md

 # Initial Preparation

+Install macOS Sequoia 15.x.

+**NB** You might have to use [OpenCore-Legacy-Patcher](https://dortania.github.io/OpenCore-Legacy-Patcher/) to install macOS in a older Mac.

 Create an account named `admin` with administrative privileges.

 Login as the `admin` user in the macOS desktop.